TEENY TINY THEATRE PROJECTS

 2SLGBTQ+ mid-career theatre makers from across Canada are invited to submit applications by July 5, 2022 for consideration in the new mentorship and play creation program.
 The selection process will see five artists announced in September 2022 to participate in a 10-month process, during which they will receive living wage compensation and one-on-one mentorship as they write a new work.

 The developed plays will be performed live and streamed online in September of 2023.
-For more information and to apply to the National Queer and Trans Playwright Unit by July 5, 2022, visit Zee Zee Theatre Company’s Website Here!
+For more information, visit Zee Zee Theatre Company’s Website Here!

 ELLEN PETERSON’S NONE OF THIS IS HAPPENING